logzio/logz-docs/_source/no-search/p8s-getting-started.md

 Once your metrics are flowing, import your existing Prometheus and Grafana dashboards to Logz.io Infrastructure Monitoring as JSON files.

 For the record, notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.
-See [Notification endpoints](/user-guide/integrations/endpoints.html) and [Annotations](/user-guide/infrastructure-monitoring/annotations/)for more information.
+See [Notification endpoints](/user-guide/integrations/endpoints.html) and [Annotations](/user-guide/infrastructure-monitoring/annotations/) for more information.

 ### Steps to get started
 1. [Locate your Metrics account token, Listener URL, and Region.](/user-guide/accounts/finding-your-metrics-account-token/)